FBI: Most Wanted season 5

 The fifth season of the American police procedural television drama series FBI: Most Wanted was announced on May 9, 2022, along with the fourth season.
-The fifth season premiered on February 13, 2024, and ended on May 21 with 13 episodes.
+The fifth season premiered on February 13, 2024, and ended on May 21, 2024 with 13 episodes.

+Cast changes

+This is the first season to feature Shantel VanSanten as Special Agent Nina Chase in a main cast role.